-As of March 31, 2020, all investments were classified as available-for-sale and were carried at their estimated fair value.
-Unrealized gains and losses are recorded as a component of accumulated other comprehensive income (loss) until realized.
-The Company determines the appropriate classification of its investments in debt securities at the time of purchase and re-evaluates such determination at each balance sheet date.
-The Company periodically reviews its investments in debt securities for impairment and adjusts these investments to their fair value when a decline in market value is deemed to be other than temporary.
-If losses on these securities are considered to be other than temporary, the loss is recognized in earnings.
+As of March 31, 2022, all investments were classified as available-for-sale and were carried at their estimated fair value.
+We report available-for-sale investments at fair value at each balance sheet date, and include any unrealized holding gains and losses (the adjustment to fair value) in accumulated other comprehensive income (loss), a component of stockholders' equity.
+Realized gains and losses are determined using the specific-identification method, and are included in interest income, net in our consolidated statement of operations.
 The Company classifies its available-for-sale marketable securities as current or non-current based on each instrument's underlying effective maturity date and for which the Company has the intent and ability to hold the investment for a period of greater than 12 months.
 Marketable securities with maturities of less than 12 months are classified as current and are included in investments in the consolidated balance sheets.
 Marketable securities with maturities greater than 12 months for which the Company has the intent and ability to hold the investment for greater than 12 months are classified as non-current and are included in investments, non-current in the consolidated balance sheets.